 The entry for Columbus’ log for Wednesday, January 9, 1493 reads:

 On the previous day, when the Admiral had gone to the Rio del Oro, he said he saw three mermaids, that came very high up out of the sea; but they were not so beautiful as they are depicted for only after a fashion had human form in their faces.
 He said that he had seen some on other occasion in Guinea, on the coast of Malagueta.

-Here, Columbus described seeing mermaids as least twice, once off the coast of Liberia and once in the Caribbean.
+Columbus described seeing mermaids as least twice, once off the coast of Liberia (Malagueta coast) and once in the Caribbean.

 What did Columbus Actually See?

 It’s tempting to ascribe a rational explanation for what Columbus saw.
-The common explanation is that he encountered three manatees.
+The common explanation is that he encountered manatees and not mermaids.

 Mermaids were part of life in Columbus’ day.
 In a formal education, students read about mermaids in Pliny the Elder.
 The royal House of Luxembourg was founded by a mermaid named Melusine.
-Territories on the sea had stories of mermaids stealing from sailors, swimming inland and being adopted by humans, and revealing locations of treasures as rewards for kindness and generosity.
+Nations with coastlines told stories of mermaids stealing from sailors, swimming inland and being adopted by humans, and revealing locations of treasures as rewards for kindness and generosity.

-However, what I think is more important is what Columbus actually thought he saw – which was three ugly mermaids swimming in the Caribbean Sea.
-This is not unlike his contemporaries who unicorns on a regular basis – in print in the Bible, in Pliny, and in the Physiologus and bestiaries; first hand sightings in the Canada, Saudi Arabia, and Indonesia; and the physical remains like the Horn of Windsor owned by Elizabeth I, in a bishop’s crozier like the one in Iceland; or in a church in the Netherlands.
+However, what I is more important is what Columbus actually thought he saw – which was three ugly mermaids swimming in the Caribbean Sea.
+This is not unlike his contemporaries who unicorns on a regular basis – in books including the Bible, in Pliny, and in the Physiologus and bestiaries; via first-hand sightings in the Canada, Saudi Arabia, and Indonesia; and the physical remains of unicorn horn or alicorn in the likes of the Horn of Windsor owned by Elizabeth I, a bishop’s crozier like the one in Iceland; or in a church in the Netherlands.